 College employees shall not ask any questions about the individual's disability.
 Conversational questions such as the animal's name, breed, etc., are not prohibited.
-Although a service animal may sometimes be identified by a harness, cape, backpack, or identification card, such identifiers are not required and should not be requested or demanded for any service animal on campus.
+Although a service animal may sometimes be identified by a harness,

 Conflicting Disabilities

 Individuals with any medical issues that are impacted by animals (e.g., respiratory conditions, allergies or psychological conditions) should contact the Civil Rights/ADA/Section 504 Coordinator.